CourtneyNewmarch/Group-11-BFB321-Semester-Project/README.md

 A web-based pharmaceutical inventory management systems that functions to reduce medicine stockouts in South African healthcare facilities.
 The system is built with HTML, Bootstrap, CSS and SQLite.

 # Features
-- Dashboard: A summary view of medication inventory statistics and user activity
+- **Dashboard**: A summary view of medication inventory statistics and user activity
-- Order Tracking: A detailed overview of the quantities and delivery dates of orders in the system
+- **Order Tracking**: A detailed overview of the quantities and delivery dates of orders in the system
-- Product Management: Add, view and remove medications in the system
+- **Product Management**: Add, view and remove medications in the system
-- Stock Tracking: Update stock levels with detailed analytics
+- **Stock Tracking**: Update stock levels with detailed analytics
-- Customer Management: Control customer use and track order histories for predictive analytics
+- **Customer Management**: Control customer use and track order histories for predictive analytics
-- Supplier Management: Monitor supplier performance and streamline procurement
+- **Supplier Management**: Monitor supplier performance and streamline procurement

 # Database Setup
 1. Open command prompt/terminal in the project directory